 Three of the New York State Police troops, Troop A, B and D have at least one international border crossing that connects to a major Interstate.
 The grant would support eight enforcement periods within the three troops, for a total of 24 details.
-Each enforcement period will run for The New York State Police will conduct inspections near heavily congested border crossings and remote crossings.
+Each enforcement period will run for three consecutive days, typically Tuesday through Thursday.
+The New York State Police will conduct inspections near heavily congested border crossings and remote crossings.
 The sites will vary between troops, due to population densities, volume of traffic, and roadway designs.
 Sites will be selected based on crash data, traffic flow, and space and lighting needs for officer and public safety.
 Areas that have been used in the past are: